Things To Do

 Visit The City’s Clock Tower

-With clock hands that are three metres long, and a 4.3 tonne bell that rings every hour, Brisbane’s Clock Tower contains some seriously cool stats, as well as the oldest working manual elevator in Australia.
+With clock hands that are three metres long, and a 4.3 tonne bell that rings every hour, Brisbane’s Clock Tower contains some seriously cool stats, as well as the oldest working cage lift in Australia.
 Best of all, you can see it from a different angle with free guided tours every 15 minutes from 10.45am to 4.45pm daily.
 Get yourself a different view of Brisbane from the observation deck, with the added bonus of never losing track of time.

-Go Bouldering At Kangaroo Point Cliffs
+Reach New Heights At Kangaroo Point Cliffs

 Spot Koalas At The Daisy Hill Koala Centre